 What is the difference between Web.config and Machine.config file?

 Both files are used to define configurations for your ASP.NET application.
-There are following differences between these two configuration files.
+There are the following differences between these two configuration files.

 The Web.config is used to define application-level settings.